ishay320/inside-job/readme.md

 broker.start();
 ```

-Then pass the broker to all the threads by pointer or reference.
+Then pass the broker to all the threads by pointer, reference or make it global.

 In order to stop the broker call `broker.stop()` or let it destruct at the end of the scope.